 The Moderna vaccine is being given at 11 out of 38 centres, while the rest are using the Pfizer-BioNTech vaccine.
 If you wish to choose which COVID-19 vaccine to take, you can now refer to the Ministry of Health’s (MOH’s) website where the full list of vaccination centres and vaccines has now been made available.
 Each vaccination centre will only stock and administer one type of vaccine, and when making your appointments for the vaccination, you will need to select the same vaccination centre for both the first and second doses.

-If you are a Singapore resident aged 45 – 59 years, you can now register your interest to be vaccinated at vaccine.gov.sg.
+If you are eligible, you can register your interest to be vaccinated at vaccine.gov.sg.

 Singapore aims to complete the COVID-19 vaccinations by the third quarter of 2021.